klanting/BU-2024-Summer-CS391-Show-Tell/README.md

 - Sum:
   - Take a sum of the grades
   - Inputs
+    - grade 1 (Object)
+    - ...
+    - grade n (Object)
   - Outputs
+- Total Converter:
+  - Convert the total amount of points for a grade to another total, while keeping the same percentage
+  - Inputs
+    - grade (Object)
+  - Outputs
+    - grade (Object)
 - Required Sub Grades
     - This object can set required grades for sub-grades, (ex. on both the project and the exam someone need to pass else the person would receive a grade of 20%)
     - Inputs